AkshaySyal/PRD-MCP/README.md

 FLOW

-1. [INPUT] User query: User gives a core idea, a problem to solve or just give a specific library or API to use or literally anything
+1. [INPUT] **User query**: User gives a core idea, a problem to solve or just give a specific library or API to use or literally anything
-2. [PROCESS] User query enrichment: Perform a configurable amount of web searches and gather additional context relevant to user query.
+2. [PROCESS] **User query enrichment**: Perform a configurable amount of web searches and gather additional context relevant to user query.
    1. Do a web search on:
       1. Existing Product, service or feature
       2. Competitors